rajilsaj/rajilsaj.github.io/README.md

 * My Projects
 * Analysis of my Readings (my readings)
 * How I understand concepts (the mechanics)
-* A basic about me page
+* A barely simple basic about me page